St. Petersburg Premises Liability Lawyer

 Premises owners might try to get rid of whatever hazard or dangerous condition caused you to get hurt.
 If you want to hold them accountable and recover compensation, it’s imperative that you report your accident, document the hazard, and contact an experienced St. Petersburg personal injury lawyer right away.

-At Lopez Law Group Accident Injury Attorneys, we’re nationally recognized for our commitment to our clients and ability to get top results.
+At Lopez Accident Injury Attorneys, we’re nationally recognized for our commitment to our clients and ability to get top results.
 It’s why our attorneys have been named Top 40 Under 40 Personal Injury Lawyers and America’s Top Attorneys in 2020.
 When insurance companies and property owners see us on the other side of a premises liability case, they’ll know you’re serious about getting every cent you deserve.

 When you turn to us for help, our St. Petersburg premises liability attorneys will handle every aspect of your personal injury claim for damages – we’ll:

-• Execute a prompt and thorough investigation into your accident to ensure that critical pieces of information are preserved
+• Execute a prompt and thorough investigation into your accident

 • Evaluate photographs, video footage, witness statements, accident reports, physical evidence from the premises, medical records, and other pieces of evidence